sgp2021/sgp2021.github.io/content/program.md

       - name: Tiantian Liu
         url: https://tiantianliu.cn/
         affiliation: Microsoft Research Asia
+    abstract: "Physically-based simulations have been used more and more in recent interactive applications.
+In this talk, we will cover the key ideas we have been using to accelerate our simulations,  utilizing the geometric information of the simulated objects.
+We will start from Projective Dynamics, an acceleration method to simulate mass-spring systems, and some simple finite element models such as the as-rigid-as-possible model.
+We show that Projective Dynamics can be seen as a quasi-Newton method that approximates the Hessian matrix of the elastic potential with a topological-aware Laplacian matrix.
+Other than assembling the Laplacian matrices, we can also use the mesh topology to propagate information throughout the entire simulated mesh.
+We will then show an efficient unstructured Galerkin multigrid algorithm using this idea.
+We summarize these strategies we used as localizing the nonlinearity and grouping the similars.
+During this course, we use these strategies as an example of how we use geometric information to accelerate simulations.
+And we look forward to seeing more geometric-based ideas in accelerated physically-based simulations."
+    teaser: /images/gsdynamics.png
   - title: Shape Approximation from Captured 3D Data
     speakers:
       - name: Tamy Boubekeur